vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 27. See the Quinary Group, I. Para-svarupa, Pp. 576-7.
 Artha-Paħtaka, in JRAS, for July, 1910.

-ADVENT X..

-THE NON-SUBSTANCE (Adravya).
+## THE NON-SUBSTANCE (Adravya).

 After the treatment thus given to (the Cate- gory) Substance (Dravya), that of non-substance will now be taken up.

-Non-substance is divisible into ten classes only vis. :—(1, 2, 3), the pure, motile or motive and dark (qualities inherent in matter), (4, 5, 6, 7, 8), Sound, Touch, Colour, Savour, Odour, (9) con- junction (Samyoga), and (10) Force (Šakti).
+Non-substance is divisible into ten classes only vis. :—(1, 2, 3), the pure, motile or motive and dark (qualities inherent in matter), (4, 5, 6, 7, 8), Sound, Touch, Colour, Savour, Odour, (9) con- junction (Samyoga), and (10) Force (Śakti).

-Satva or Pureness is the non-Substance (or Quality) which is the root-cause of brightness, happiness, buoyancy etc., non-sensible, and other than force etc. It is of two kinds: Absolute Pureness (Šuddha-satva) and mixed or Alloyed Pureness (Mišra-satva).
+Satva or Pureness is the non-Substance (or Quality) which is the root-cause of brightness, happiness, buoyancy etc., non-sensible, and other than force etc. It is of two kinds: Absolute Pureness (Śuddha-satva) and mixed or Alloyed Pureness (Miśra-satva).
 Absolute Pureness is the Pureness inherent in Substance, devoid from restlessnessness (Rajas) and dark- ness (Tamas).
 This (exists) in the Eternal Expanse (i. e.
 Spiritual Regions).
 Metaphori- cally (or secondarily) it is ascribed to God

 X.]